Sipondo/ulix-docsflow/pages/upl/upl_introduction.md

 ## Say("Hello!")

-The following code would start a cinematic, make your character say "Hello!", and then giving control back to the player upon trigger (we will get to triggers later).
+The following code would start a cinematic, make your character say "Hello!", and then giving control back to the player upon [trigger](upl_triggers.html).

 ```ruby
 game: Cinematic()